vladimiroltean/linux/Documentation/networking/phy.rst

     This is the 40GBASE-R PCS as defined by IEEE 802.3 Clause 84, resolved through Clause 73 autonegotiation.

+``PHY_INTERFACE_MODE_40GBASER``
+    This is the 40GBASE-R PCS as defined by IEEE 802.3 Clause 82 - an extension of the Clause 49 10GBase-R PCS distributed over 4 lanes and with alignment markers added.

 Pause frames / flow control
 ===========================